iluwatar/java-design-patterns/function-composition/README.md

 ## Intent of Function Composition Design Pattern

-To enable creating complex functions by composing simpler ones, enhancing modularity and reusability of function-based logic.
+The Function Composition design pattern in Java enables the creation of complex functions by combining simpler ones.
+This enhances modular code and reusability, crucial for maintainable software development.

 ## Detailed Explanation of Function Composition Pattern with Real-World Examples